afomins/novus/README.md

 # Intro
-*"Novus"* is my first 3D game prototype that I created while leaning `C` in univercity back in 2003.
+*"Novus"* is my first 3D game prototype that I created while leaning `C` in univercity back in 2002.
 This is totally unplayable and bad-looking game that has absolutely no value and I'm keeping it here only for sentimental reasons.

-If you are unfamiliar with *novus* rules then you can read about here -> https://en.wikipedia.org/wiki/Novuss
+If you are unfamiliar with *novus* game rules then you can read about here -> https://en.wikipedia.org/wiki/Novuss

 # Downloads
 *"Novus"* `v0.1.0` binaries: